peak-team/peak/README.md

                                   # options include FFTW, PBLAS, ScaLAPACK, LAPACK, and BLAS for specifying target libraries for profiling
  PEAK_TARGET_CONFIG_ENV=/path/to/the/configuration/file
                                   # list function names for profiling in the configuration file, one function name per line
+ PEAK_GPU_TARGET=kernel1,kernel2  # GPU kernels that will be profiled PEAK_GPU_TARGET_CONFIG_ENV=/path/to/gpu/config/file
+                                  # Path to a configuration file listing GPU kernel names for profiling (one per line).
+ PEAK_GPU_MONITOR_ALL=TRUE        # If set to TRUE, all GPU kernels will be profiled, regardless of whether they're listed in PEAK_GPU_TARGET or the config file.
+                                  # If set to FALSE or unset, only the listed kernel names will be monitored.
 ```

 ## Important Notes